 Not only should the opponent's intended arguments in respect of the prior art be elaborated at the earliest opportunity, but also the patentee's reasons for filing each of the requests.
 While it may in some cases be immediately evident that the auxiliary requests overcome all outstanding objections, where this is not the case the Boards have argued that requests should only be considered filed on the dates on which they are substantiated.
 In T1784/14, a number of the respondent's (patentee's) auxiliary requests were considered inadmissible despite being filed before the Opposition Division and mentioned in the respondent's (patentee's) reply to the grounds for appeal.
 Since it was not apparent how those requests dealt with the objections against the earlier requests, they were not considered validly filed.

-Moreover, on appeal, it may also be insufficient to merely file arguments in respect of a main request and accompany that with other auxiliary requests without a full discussion of how those additional requests overcome any objections.
+Moreover, on appeal, it is now clearly insufficient to merely file arguments in respect of a main request and accompany that with other auxiliary requests without a full discussion of how those additional requests overcome any objections.
 This can be the case even if they were already filed before the Opposition Division.

-In conclusion, the recent practice of the European Patent Office in respect of opposition and appeal practice has been to more strictly apply the rules so as to differentiate the opposition and appeal procedures, and this restriction of the procedure is expected to continue in the updating of the Rules of Procedure of the Boards of Appeal.
+In conclusion, the recent practice of the European Patent Office in respect of opposition and appeal practice has been to more strictly apply the rules so as to differentiate the opposition and appeal procedures, and this restriction of the procedure is expected to continue when the updated Rules of Procedure of the Boards of Appeal come into force.

 1 James Short and Rohan Setna are partners at Boult Wade Tennant LLP.